 Low FODMAP Notes

-Low FODMAP information is based on Monash University Food App test results.
-I highly recommend the app for guidance on ingredients and serving sizes and working with a Low FODMAP dietician.
-As always, modify and adjust based on your own tolerance and individual needs on a modified low FODMAP diet.
+Low FODMAP ingredient information is based on the Monash University Food App and FODMAP Friendly App testing results as of the day posted.
+As always, modify based on your gut and what works for you on a low FODMAP diet.

-Gluten Free Spaghetti Noodles - If you are sensitive to fructans, use gluten free noodles.
+- Gluten Free Spaghetti Noodles - If you are sensitive to fructans, use gluten free noodles.
 Monash tested gluten free noodles safe at ⅔ cup or 91 grams.

-Parmesan Cheese - A lower lactose cheese and safe at ⅓ cup or 40 grams per meal.
+- Parmesan Cheese - A lower lactose cheese and safe at ⅓ cup or 40 grams per meal.

-Eggs - Protein-based, safe at 2 whole eggs per meal.
+- Eggs - Protein-based, safe at 2 whole eggs per meal.

-Spaghetti Sauce - If using jarred sensitive sauce, use the serving size as a guideline.
+- Spaghetti Sauce - If using jarred sensitive sauce, use the serving size as a guideline.
 Or use homemade pasta sauce.

-Mozzarella Cheese - A low lactose cheese, safe at ¼ cup or 40 grams.
+- Mozzarella Cheese - A low lactose cheese, safe at ¼ cup or 40 grams.

 For additional information on a low FODMAP diet, please visit the Monash University website or app.